 What’s changed?
-Gone are the Prudential RideLondon-Surrey Classic, the UK’s only World Tour race for men.
+Gone is the Prudential RideLondon-Surrey Classic, the UK’s only World Tour race for men.
 The Women’s Tour of Scotland (2.1) is also not on the calendar.

 Meanwhile, both the ASDA Tour de Yorkshire Women’s Race and the Tour de Yorkshire men’s race are marked as ‘TBC’ (to be confirmed).

 The RideLondon Classique has a new date at the end of May, neatly placed a week ahead of the Women’s Tour, and is back as a Women’s WorldTour race having been demoted to 1.Pro level this year.

 Of course, with the uncertainties arising from COVID-19, it’s not a given that any of these races will go ahead.
 But even if they do, the loss of two UCI races in the UK is surely a blow to an already fragile-looking domestic calendar.